The unique design of Literature & Thought provides the thematic literature and teaching support you need to meet the challenges of state standards.

 Responding to cluster activities—textual analysis, writing, and discussion activities follow each cluster.
 The final cluster in each anthology focuses on synthesizing information to answer the essential question.

-Common Core Skills Handbook—detailed guidance to help students turn standards into actionable skills practice.
+Close Reading Skills Handbook—detailed guidance to help students turn standards into actionable skills practice.

 Close Reading guidelines for a careful interpretation of the text